HacktoberfestinAba/HacktoberfestinAba.github.io/README.md

 ### What happens if I complete fewer than 5 PRs by the end of the month?

-Unfortunately you will have to submit at least 5 PRs in order to get a T-shirt
+Unfortunately you will have to submit at least 5 PRs in order to get a T-shirt.

 ### 🏃🏃🏃 Completions

-Quality Standards
+#Quality Standards
-In line with Hacktoberfest value #2 (Quantity is fun, Quality is key), we have provided examples of the quality standards we encourage.
+In line with Hacktoberfest value #2 (Quantity is fun, Quality is key).
+We have provided examples of the quality standards we encourage.
 This applies mainly to beginners.

 - PRs that are automated e.g. scripted opening PRs to remove whitespace / optimize images.
 - PRs that are disruptive e.g. taking someone else's branch/commits and making a PR.
 - PRs that are regarded by a project maintainer as a hindrance vs. helping.

-Something that's clearly an attempt to simply +1 your PR count for October.
+Something that's clearly an attempt to simply increase your PR by +1 to count for October.
 Last but not least, one PR to fix a typo is fine.
 5 PRs to remove a stray whitespace... not cool.

 ## 🕯 About